 Data science is one of the booming fields in computer science.
 Companies need programmers who have a good knowledge of the basics, which is fundamental for programming irrespective of coding language.

-upGrad focuses on providing insightful and informative classes, covering every basic need for becoming a data scientist. upGrad’s 12-Month PG Diploma in Data Science, offered by IIIT Bangalore, is India’s 1st NASSCOM certified course, which comes with 1:1 personalised mentorship from Data Science Industry Experts, covering all the essential Programming Languages, Tools & Libraries.
+upGrad focuses on providing insightful and informative classes, covering every basic need for becoming a data scientist. upGrad’s 12-Month Executive PG Program in Data Science., offered by IIIT Bangalore, is India’s 1st NASSCOM certified course, which comes with 1:1 personalised mentorship from Data Science Industry Experts, covering all the essential Programming Languages, Tools & Libraries.
 It provides you with the best foundation to start your high-paying data science job.

 Data structures are used to organize data in memory.
 There are several methods for arranging data in memory, including arrays, lists, stacks, queues, and many others.
 The data structure is not a programming language like C, C++, or Java are.
 Instead, it is a set of techniques that are being used to arrange data in memory in any programming language.
 A data structure is a method of efficiently organizing, handling, and storing data.
 The data items may be simply traversed with the assistance of data structure.
 It is crucial in improving a program's speed since the program's main job is to save and retrieve the user's data as quickly as feasible.

 What are the real-life uses of data parsing?

 The process of transforming data from one format to another is known as data parsing.
 They are extensively used in compilers for parsing computer code and generating machine code.
 The process of converting data from one format to another is known as data parsing.
 Because the raw HTML we receive is difficult to understand, parsers are often employed in online scraping.
 We require the data to be converted into a human-readable format.
 This might imply building reports using HTML strings or tables to provide the most relevant information.